Metro Atlanta

 2 shot at Atlanta warming center; GBI investigating after officer returned fire

-The incident happened at an Old Fourth Ward recreation center.
-Suspect is in custody at hospital.
+The incident happened at an Old Fourth Ward recreation center, which will remain closed for now.
+The suspect is in custody.

 A metal detector is installed at the front door of the recreation center, near a “no weapons” sign.
 Security officers are also present, along with routinely assigned off-duty police officers for protection, Malecki confirmed.